apocalyptech/slayawaysolver/README.md

 Usage
 =====

-Slayaway Solver was written in Python.
-It's only ever been tested in Python 3, though I'm not aware of anything I've done that'd prevent it from running under Python 3.
-By default, the shebang on the file will actually launch PyPy3, for performance reasons, so PyPy3 is a requirement if you don't want to specify an interpreter by hand on the CLI.
+Slayaway Solver was written in Python 3.
+I recommend using PyPy3, though performance is generally fine using plain ol' CPython.

 Slayaway Solver requires the `colorama` Python module, to make the interactive output a little more palatable.
-An easy way to get this installed for PyPy3 appropriately is using virtualenvs:
+If you want to use PyPy3, an easy way to get this installed appropriately is using virtualenvs:

     $ pypy3 -m venv_slayaway
     $ . venv_slayaway/bin/activate